NervanaSystems/neon/doc/source/mnist.rst

 During training, neon iterates over the training examples to compute the gradients.
-We use the following commands to set up the :py:class:`.ArrayIterator` object that we send to the optimzer.
+We use the following commands to set up the :py:class:`.ArrayIterator` object that we send to the optimizer.

 .. code-block:: python